JuliaQuant/Timestamps.jl/docs/source/index.rst

 Timestamps Overview
 ===================

-The Timestamps package provids tools for working with time-related values without the contraints that are normally associated with regular time series data.
+The Timestamps package provides tools for working with time-related values without the constraints that are normally associated with regular time series data.

 Contents